 Council has kick-started a COVID-19 Financial Relief Package that’s designed to help Highland residents and businesses impacted by the pandemic.

 The relief package includes a six-month deferment of rates and charges (includes water and sewerage accounts) for eligible businesses, households, community and sporting groups, who meet the eligibility requirements of Council’s adopted Financial Hardship Policy.

-Council will also undertake a 28 day public notification period in relation to the full fee reduction for outdoor dining venues, including businesses displaying footpath signage and those requiring health inspections.
+Council will also undertake a 28 day public notification period in relation to the suspension of all interest on overdue rates for the period 1 July 2021 to 31 December 2021.
 The public notification will be carried out in accordance with Section 356 of Local Government Act 1993.